As you're fiddling with your phone to book a table or save the world by killing a dragon, look at that app you're using.

 You can also add background filters like ‘Coffee Shop,’ ‘Clubbing,’ and ‘Bombay,’ to add atmosphere sounds to your voice posts.
 Or go crazy and use voice-altering filters like ‘Helium’ and ‘Echo Cave’ to annoy all your followers.

-The craziest bit is that Bubbly already has 30 million users so far.
 Obviously Instagraming your breakfast is passe when you can narrate it while sounding like Batman.

 More after the break...

 You feel like something more casual, not as uncool as Sudoku or as time-intensive as Call of Duty, yet still have guns (sort of)?
 Puzzle Trooper has you marching with your team to engage the enemy by shooting at them.
 But no, you don't need to aim.
 Just flick your finger through a path of variously coloured orbs to hit your targets and rack up points.
 A simple, fun way to pass the time.